-- Nominee is seen as a leader in the field of end-of-life care and/or palliative medicine.
+- Nominee is seen as a leader in the field of palliative and end of life care.

 - Nominee has made a difference in the lives of patients with serious illnesses and their families.

-- Nominee has helped raise public awareness about advance care planning and/or options in end-of-life care.
+- Nominee has helped raise public awareness about advance care planning and/or palliative care.

-- Organization has developed and/or implemented innovative programs to improve the care people receive near the end of their lives, whether in a hospital, hospice, nursing home, or home.
+- Organization has developed and/or implemented innovative programs to improve care for people with serious illness, whether in a hospital, hospice, nursing home, or at home.

 - Organization has transformed its culture and patient care delivery model to better meet the needs of those with serious or terminal illnesses.

-- Organization, through its influence/advocacy voice, has made a significant contribution to the palliative care field and improved the care of the dying through education, training, outreach to patients and their families to communicate and implement their wishes.
+- Organization, through its influence/advocacy voice, has made a significant contribution to the field of palliative care through education, training, outreach to patients and their families to communicate and implement their wishes.

 St. Joseph Health Sonoma County / Annadel Medical Group